outdreamer/build-a-cure/docs/tasks/new_solution_automation_workflows.md

 - add to solution automation workflows

-    - identify cross-interface structures that are useful as inputs/starting points/components/triggers of problem/solution structures
+    - identify cross-interface structures that are useful as useful structures (like input structures like starting points/components/triggers or output structures) of problem/solution structures
       - example: a particular workflow state/variable/variable value might be more useful than another
         - this is a combination of various interface structures ('state', 'input variable', 'variable value') that differs from a standard perspective of just 'applying variables'
         - other useful interface structures than state/variable/value may exist that are useful to apply as a default configuration of a particular problem/solution structure
+      - workflow fit: this is similar to the 'find useful cross-interface structures as useful structures such as connecting structures of interfaces or default interaction structures' workflow, but applied to problem/solution structures like workflows, rather than specific problem/solution structures like prediction functions/variables

-    - identify other workflow variables/inputs/components & applying differences & other useful structures to find alternate versions
+    - identify other workflow variables/inputs/components & applying differences & other useful structures to find useful alternate versions or alternatives that fulfill useful structures (like 'optimization' structures)
       - example:
         - identify 'emergent structures':
-          - a combination of workflow variables/values/states might produce a structure that reveals both of the combination inputs, so the structure produced is an alternate workflow variable/value/state that can be used in place of the original
+          - a combination of workflow variables/values/states might produce a structure that reveals both of the combination inputs, so the structure produced is an alternate workflow variable/value/state that can be used in place of the original, which is more optimal than finding the original structures used in the combination
+      - workflow fit: this is a variant of the 'apply interface structures to find other problem/solution structure variables' workflow, specifically to fulfill useful structures like optimizations

     - find the interface-associated functions where functionality gathers (like find/apply) and connect them to interface functions on other interaction layers core interaction functions (connect/reduce), interim cross-interface interaction functions ('find a structure in a structure') and problem-solving intents ('filter a solution space'), to have default function connections to use as solution structures
       - interface-associated functions include (find/apply/derive/build/mean) which correspond to various primary interface (info/change/logic/core/meaning)